DoD-Platform-One/Harbor/README.md

 3. Write some automation + docs to populate Harbor with images from IronBank
 4. Test against the Big Bang quick start repo
 5. While working on the solution try to:
-   * Make it work in internet disconnected enviornments
+   * Design it so it could work in internet disconnected enviornments with minimal dependencies
    * Give a great user experience, in the form of minimial dependencies, minimal configuration
      and good docs
    * Divide the automation up into stages that allow swaping in manual steps